Captioning Options

 - Click Captions, then click the Upload button, and select the appropriate language for your captions.

-- Select the captions file you saved from DownSub.
+- Select the caption file you saved from SaveSubs.

 - If you need to edit the captions, select the three-dot menu, and choose Edit.